 At issue here, chiefly, is the terminus a quo.
 At the stern of a vessel, the hull rises at a more perpendicular angle from the waterline; thus the difference between the two different uses of the term "aftermost part of the stern" may be minimal.
 At the bow of a vessel, however, the stem rises at a more oblique angle from the waterline.
 The bulwark of a vessel tends to continue the line of that angle, thus producing a greater and typically substantial difference between an LOA measurement that includes the bulwark and one that does not.
-In Figure 2, above, Point A deck and the stem, and Point B the intersection of the foremost part of the bulwark and the stem.
+In Figure 2, above, Point A of Figure 2 Diagram of the Bow of a Vessel the deck and the stem, and Point B the intersection of the foremost part of the bulwark and the stem.